Why go self catering in Eastbourne?

 Having a holiday apartment,cottage or home means you have the flexibility to prepare food whenever you want to.
 It also gives you much more space and freedom than the average B&B or hotel.

 The extra space in a self catering holiday home can be priceless for parents who need to feed little mouths at all times of the day, or who want to enjoy some downtime after they’ve finally gone to sleep.
 Or indeed friends or couples can make the most of the extra social space for dinner parties, a romantic movie or just to chill out with a book.

 Self catering Eastbourne

-In addition to the luxury touches that you’ll find at all our properties, you can be confident that all the essential practicalities will be in place – free WiFi and all towels and linen are provided, together with an initial supply of tea bags and coffee, etc.
+In addition to the luxury touches that you’ll find at all our properties, you can be confident that all the essential practicalities will be in place – free WiFi and fluffy towels and crisp, white linen are provided, together with an initial supply of tea bags and coffee, etc.

 We can also provide dog-friendly properties, with great access to invigorating walks and have accommodation which could suit those with mobility challenges.